PGossek/node-traffic-lights-simulation/trafficLight/README.md

 # Traffic light
 This is traffic lights simulation code.

+After a download and unpack project, remember to run `npm install`.

 You can run:
 * `npm run start <trafficLightId>` to fire traffic light client.